pmainguet/udemy-courses/Javascript/README.md

     * better to use JQuery bacause handle browser compatibility issue

-## Events on keypress

-* Add an Event Listener to the global document

-        document.addEventListener

 ## Event Delegation

 * Event Bubbling: when an event is triggered on an element (example: clicking on a button), the exact same element is triggered on all of its parent elements.
 * Target Element: the first element where the event first happened.
 * The target element is stored as a property in the event object, so every parent elements knows about the target element.
 * Event delegation: as we know where the event first happen (target element in event object), we can attach an event handler to a parent element and wait for the event to bubble up.
-Event delegation is to not setup the event handler on the target element but on a its parents.
+Event delegation is to not setup the event handler on the target element but on one of its parents.
 * Use cases:
   * When we have an element with lots of child elements that we are interested in.
   * When we want an event handler attached to an element that is not yet in the DOM when our page is loaded.